How to Grow Elephant Ear Plants

-Colocasia can be propagated by seed collected about 30 days after fertilization, and surface sown as soon as possible after drying.
+Elephant ears can be propagated by seed collected about 30 days after fertilization and surface sown as soon as possible after drying.
 Germination should take place within 21 days.
-In addition you can divide the larger corms, collect offsets (cormels) or separate the new plantlets that form at the rhizome tips on the running types.
+In addition, you can divide the larger corms, collect offsets (cormels), or separate the new plantlets that form at the rhizome tips on the running types.
 The long runners form nodes along their length, and new growth buds exist at each of these nodes.

-Varieties of Colocasia that form large corms, such as most Colocasia esculenta cultivars, can be dug up and the corms stored in peat moss for the winter.
+Varieties of elephant ears that form large corms, such as most C. esculenta cultivars, can be dug up and the corms stored in peat moss for the winter.
 They need to be kept in a dry, cool, but above-freezing location.
 Do not store in an airtight container which may allow moisture to build, causing the tuber to rot.
 Don't forget to label your tubers!

-Colocasia can be divided into two groups: the clumpers and the runners, although some cultivars blur the lines.
-The traditional variety of edible Colocasia grown for taro is Colocasia esculenta variety aquatilis.
+Elephant ears can be divided into two groups: the clumpers and the runners, although some cultivars blur the lines.
+The traditional variety of edible colocasia grown for taro is Colocasia esculenta var. aquatilis.
 This form produces very long stolons (above ground runners), forming a large mass of plants in a short time.
 While this trait may be good for large plantings, it is less desirable in a garden of limited space.
 In tropical climates such as the Gulf Coast, they can truly take over, which gives all elephant ears an undeserved bad reputation in these climates.

 The clumping varieties have an attractive vase shape in the garden, and many of the cultivars available today are very slow or are nonexistent runners, just like me.